EM3M: An Electron Micrograph Dataset for Microstructural Segmentation and Generation: Related Work

 \subsection{Material EM Dataset}

-The EMPS dataset \cite{yildirim2021bayesian} contains 465 EMs with segmentation masks, featuring only particle-type microstructures with low instance density and simple scenes.
-Although the work \cite{aversa2018first} introduced the first large-scale annotated SEM dataset (22,000 images), and the study \cite{stuckner2022microstructure} utilized over 100,000 EMs for pre-training, both provide only image-level labels without pixel-level annotations.
-Additionally, several studies \cite{okunev2020nanoparticle, bals2023deep, shi2022automatic} still rely on datasets too small for comprehensive instance‑level learning.
-Other recent efforts draw on EM images extracted from scientific literature, such as MMSci \cite{li2024mmsci}.
-This dataset often contains post-processed images tailored for publication figures, exhibiting reduced realism and lacking in raw structural complexity.
-Moreover, given the scarcity of manually annotated electron micrograph datasets, a number of studies \cite{lin2022deep,lopez2022nanoparticle,mill2021synthetic,vagenknecht2023deep} have explored synthetic data generation to alleviate annotation burden and improve model performance.
+Tab.\ref{tab:em_datasets} summarizes representative EM datasets used in prior work.
+The EMPS dataset~\cite{emps} contains 465 EMs with pixel-level segmentation masks, featuring only particle-type microstructures with low instance density and simple scenes.
+Although Aversa \etal~\cite{aversa2018first} introduced the first large-scale annotated SEM dataset comprising 22,000 images, and Stuckner \etal~\cite{stuckner2022microstructure} used over 100,000 EMs for pre-training, their datasets provide only image-level labels without pixel-level annotations.
+Additionally, several studies~\cite{okunev2020nanoparticle, bals2023deep, shi2022automatic} still rely on datasets too small for comprehensive instance‑level learning.
+Other recent efforts draw on EM images extracted from scientific literature, such as MMSci~\cite{li2024mmsci} and OmniSci~\cite{tao2026omniscience}.
+This dataset contains post-processed images tailored for publication figures, exhibiting reduced realism and lacking raw structural complexity.
+Moreover, given the scarcity of manually annotated EM datasets, a number of studies~\cite{lin2022deep,lopez2022nanoparticle,mill2021synthetic,vagenknecht2023deep} have explored synthetic data generation to alleviate the annotation burden and improve model performance.
 However, they typically focus on simplistic, single-material scenarios with limited structural diversity and fail to capture the high-density, heterogeneous microstructural complexity found in real-world EMs.

-\subsection{Instance segmentation}
+\subsection{Instance Segmentation}